 There’s no need to reinvent the wheel whenever work comes in.
 Get used to the ease of using templates!
 Clients who have invested a little time to create them have more than saved it down the road by having templates in place.
-They don’t have to be perfect, and they will evolve over time, but they sure beat staring at a blank schedule or having none at all.
+They don’t have to be perfect, and they will evolve, but they sure beat staring at a blank schedule or having none at all.

 Unlimited Number of Briefs Within a Job

-I’ve blogged about this one before, but there’s no harm in promoting it again, because it’s just that useful.
+I’ve blogged about this one before, but there’s no harm in promoting it again because it’s just that useful.
 I recommend getting into the habit of using the briefs module.
-Briefs don’t need to be limited to the start of work — get one in place for a mid-way check and a “how did we do” follow up.
+Briefs don’t need to be limited to the start of work — get one in place for a mid-way check and a “how did we do” follow-up.
 Attach them all to the same job, and learn from the data to keep improving your processes.

 Learn more about creative briefs.

 Did I miss your favourite trick or tip?
 We’d be glad to hear your preferred features or ways that you work the FP. project management system to your advantage.